Table of Contents

 2) Most online applicants don’t get interviews because of ATS

 You have probably heard that most online job applications never get seen by humans.
 Sounds concerning, right?
 Here is the truth.
 While ATS make the recruitment process more efficient, they are not programmed to decide which applications get the chance to make it to the recruiters.
-Rather, ATS provide the necessary data that enable recruiters and hiring managers to make actionable decisions.
+Rather, ATS provides the necessary data that enable recruiters and hiring managers to make actionable decisions.

 The only time you may be eliminated early in the hiring process is based on knock-out questions.
 These are questions that are typically asked to weed out candidates who lack required qualifications or are unable to perform key job functions.
 Common knock-out questions include the right to work, willingness to travel or relocate, and license requirements.
 Below is an example of what the knock-out question settings look like for recruiters who use JazzHR as their ATS.